Would you like to join the discussion?

 Please note that authors must abide by the academic standards of other forms of publication, including necessary citation to avoid plagiarism and the observation of copyright.

-Once the editors of AoR have received the author’s initial draft, they will review it for editing, and send it back for revisions (if applicable).
-If the piece is ultimately accepted, it will be placed in the queue for posting on AoR.
+Once the editors have received the author’s initial draft, they will send it out for review.
+If the piece is accepted, the editors will send it back to the author for revisions (if applicable).
+The accepted, finalized version will then be placed in the queue for publication.

 Thank you for your interest!
 Submit below!